 These headphones have an exciting bass-rich sound that provides the deep thump and rumble necessary to satisfy fans of hip-hop and EDM without overpowering vocals and lead instruments.
 They have an outstanding 30-hour battery life and a bunch of power-saving features like smart pause and an auto-off timer to even further extend their battery.
-They can connect to 2 devices simultaneously, which is great at the office.
+They can connect to two devices simultaneously, which is great at the office.
 The SE version even supports NFC, but it’s more expensive.

-On the downside, these headphones don't isolate as well as more premium ANC models like the Sony WH-1000XM3, and they have a rather clunky design.
-Fans of a more neutral sound profile and sleeker design may prefer the Plantronics BackBeat Go 810, but they don’t isolate noise as well and they’re less comfortable.
+On the downside, these headphones don't isolate as well as more premium ANC models like the Sony WH-1000XM3 Wireless, and they have a rather clunky design.
+Fans of a more neutral sound profile and sleeker design may prefer the Plantronics BackBeat Go 810 Wireless, but they don’t isolate noise as well and they’re less comfortable.
 Overall, the BackBeat Pro 2 are feature-packed Bluetooth headphones that are very easy to recommend.